Development · 7 min read

 In the first example, both operands are of the same type (number) and have the same value, so the comparison returns true.
 In the second example, one operand is a number and the other is a string, so the comparison returns false.

-Loose Equality (==)
+Loose equality (==)

 Loose equality, also known as “double equals”, compares the values of two operands without considering their types.
 It returns true if the operands are equal, regardless of their type.